We often get the question “How much does whole life insurance cost,” so we put together the following whole life insurance rates by age charts below.

 85 | $1455 | $3628 | $7178 | $14351 |

-Whole Life Insurance Rates For Children
+Whole Life Insurance Rates for Children

 Often, grandma or grandpa will see the benefits of whole life insurance and want to get a policy for the grandchildren or parents will use whole life as a savings vehicle for their kids, since the internal rate of return on the policy is much higher than what banks are offering on a CD or savings account.

+Whole life insurance for children is a great choice because of the different lifetime benefits received.
 For example, as the whole life policy’s cash value grows, it can be withdrawn or borrowed against to pay for a car, education, or even a down payment on a home.

 And the parent or grandparent can be the owner of the policy and direct when and how the funds are accessed.
 Whereupon a certain age, the parent or grandparent can then transfer ownership over to the adult child, who has now reached adulthood.